Aedial/novelai-api/README.md

 - parallel generations: tests/test_generate_parallel.py

 ### Tests:
-The tests can be called with `pytest -n auto --tb=short tests`.
+The tests can be called with `poetry run pytest -n auto --tb=short tests`.
 Note that running `npm install fflate` and having node.js installed is required for test_decrypt_encrypt_integrity_check.py to run properly